Wa PaPo: What is it?

 Crowd shots from mural’s progress, Jan-August, 2016.
 Photos by artist, Hilary Morgan-Watt and Mavra Bari.

+This is an example of the Manic Machine concept on a micro scale, with younger participants.
+The following year after Arlington Arts Center, Lyric led a Project Create Family Day workshop, in which 20 participants, from pre-K to 12, created a paper collage.
 Below, see the premade “before” canvas that uses orange and brown tones, in comparison to the final result, which use all of the colors of fall.

-Copyright 2021-2022, Lyric Prince Harris.
+Copyright 2021-2023, Lyric Prince Harris.
 All rights reserved.